haribharadwaj/SNAPlabCovid19ResponsePlan/README.rst

-# SNAPlabCovid19ResponsePlan
+# SNAPlab COVID-19 Response Plan

+This document outlines
-An evolving plan for the research activities at the Systems Neuroscience of Auditory Perception Lab (SNAPlab) in response to the COVID-19 situation
+an evolving plan for research activities at the Systems Neuroscience of Auditory Perception Lab (SNAPlab) in response to the COVID-19 situation.

+* Basics